usdoj-crt/beta-ada/_pages/_resources/restriping-parking-spaces.md

 This compliance brief provides information about the features of accessible car and van parking spaces and how many accessible spaces are required when parking facilities are restriped.

+{% asset project-images/shared-van-car-space-2010.jpg alt="An illustration showing a van-accessible parking space sharing an access aisle with an accessible parking space for a car" %}

 The required number of accessible parking spaces must be calculated separately for each parking facility, not calculated based on the total number of parking spaces provided on a site.
 One of six (or fraction of six) accessible parking spaces, but always at least one, must be van accessible.

 Parking for hospital outpatient facilities, rehabilitation facilities, outpatient physical therapy facilities or residential facilities have substantially different requirements for accessibility (see 2010 Standards 208.2).